marcduiker/marcduiker.github.io/_posts/2019-09-05-my-learnings-from-running-the-azure-functions-updates-twitterbot-for-half-a-year.md

 ## Some quick facts about the Twitterbot

 In my [previous post](/2019/03/03/creating-azure-functions-updates-twitterbot.html), I wrote about why and how I created the Azure Functions Updates Twitterbot.
-This bot has been posting updates about Azure Functions related GitHub repositories (and Azure Service announcements) since January 2019, so that's well over 6 months.
+This bot has been posting updates about Azure Functions related GitHub repositories (and Azure Service announcements) since February 2019, so that's well over 6 months.
 It monitors 24 repositories, including itself, and the Azure Service Updates RSS feed, filtered for Azure Functions related updates.
 The full list of sources is listed [on GitHub](https://github.com/marcduiker/az-func-updates/blob/master/docs/monitored-sources.md).
 The function app that runs the bot has captured 128 GitHub releases, 8 Azure Service Update posts and posted 154 messages to Twitter (the introductory tweets were posted manually).

 In this post, I want to highlight some of the actions I took and the insights I've got after I put the Twitterbot live.
 I'm going to cover: failure & resiliency, monitoring & alerts, performance, and costs.